-Where you request 85% of the contributions stated in the determination to be released, the fund will release the amount to the ATO under the RA which will be used to pay any outstanding tax or other Australian Government debts.
+Upon receipt of an RA from the ATO, the Fund will pay to the ATO the lesser of the amount stated in the RA or the maximum lump sum amount that is available for payment from your account.
+The amount that is released to the ATO under the RA will be used to pay any outstanding tax or other Australian Government debts.
 Any remaining amount will be released to you.